Lipschitz-free spaces and Bossard's reduction argument: Notation and preliminaries

-Bossard coded the class of separable infinite-dimensional Banach spaces as a Borel subset $\se$ of the set of closed subsets of $C(2^\omega)$ equipped with the Effros-Borel structure.
-The authors of \cites{cuth:doucha:kurka:22a,cuth:doucha:kurka:22b} (and related papers) observed that it is possible to code the class of separable infinite-dimensional Banach spaces using an arguably canonical Polish space $\prsb$.
-First they let $V$ be the countable $\Q$-linear vector space of elements of $c_{00}$ having rational entries, and then they define $\prsb$ to be the set of all functions $\mu \in [0,\infty)^V$ whose canonical extension to $c_{00}$ is a norm.
+Bossard coded the class of separable infinite-dimensional Banach spaces as a $\DEL{1}{1}$ subset $\se$ of the set of closed subsets of $C(2^\omega)$ equipped with the Effros-Borel structure.
+Following a programme initiated in \cite{godefroy:saint-raymond:18}, the authors of \cites{cuth:doucha:kurka:22a,cuth:doucha:kurka:22b} (and related papers) observed that it is possible to code the class of separable infinite-dimensional Banach spaces using an arguably canonical Polish space $\prsb$.
+First they let $V$ be the countable $\Q$-linear vector space of elements of $c_{00}$ having rational entries, and then they define $\prsb$ to be the set of all functions $\mu \in [0,\infty)^V$ which can be extended (uniquely) to a norm on $c_{00}$.
 Endowed with the pointwise topology, $\prsb$ is a $G_\delta$ in $[0,\infty)^V$ and is thus Polish.
 Every separable and infinite-dimensional Banach space $(X,\ndot)$ has representatives in $\prsb$.
-Given a dense linearly independent sequence $(x_i) \subset X$, define $\mu(v)=\n{\sum_{i \in \omega} v(i)x_i}$, where $v \in V$.
+Given a linearly independent sequence $(x_i) \subseteq X$ having dense span, define $\mu(v)=\n{\sum_{i \in \omega} v(i)x_i}$, where $v \in V$.
 Then $X \equiv X_\mu$, where $X_\mu$ is the completion of $(V,\mu)$; conversely, every such completion is a separable and infinite-dimensional Banach space.
 We will work with $\prsb$ instead of $\se$ because, in our opinion, it is easier to use and more compatible with $\vs$.
 While not directly relevant to this paper, another advantage of using $\prsb$ is that Baire category arguments can be applied, e.g.~the set of $\mu \in \prsb$ such that $X_\mu \equiv \gur$, where $\gur$ is the Gurari{\u\i} space, is a dense $G_\delta$ \cite{cuth:doucha:kurka:22b}*{Theorem 4.1}, hence $\gur$ can be thought of as the generic separable Banach space.
 According to \cite{cuth:doucha:kurka:22a}*{Theorem 8}, there is a Borel isomorphism $\map{\Theta}{\prsb}{\se}$ such that $\Theta(\mu) \equiv X_\mu$ for all $\mu \in \prsb$.
 It follows easily from this and \cite{bossard:02}*{Theorem 2.3 (ii)} that, given any separable Banach space $X$, the set $\langle{X}\rangle^{\prsb}_{\hookrightarrow}:=\set{\mu \in \prsb}{X_\mu \hookrightarrow X}$ is $\SIG{1}{1}$.